Major spoilers for Back To Life ahead.

-The new BBC dark comedy Back To Life follows the story of Miri, a woman who is dealing with life after leaving prison following a lengthy sentence for a shocking crime.
-The series takes place during the first few weeks after Miri's release, during which time she struggles to rekindle relationships and lead a regular life.
-However, the exact details of Miri's criminal history are not immediately clear.
-So, what crime did Miri commit in Back To Life?
-I should warn you, in case it isn't already obvious: there are major spoilers ahead.
+BBC's dark comedy Back To Life follows the story of Miri, a woman who is navigating life after leaving prison following a lengthy sentence for a shocking crime.
+The series takes place during the first weeks after Miri's release and follows her as she struggles to rekindle relationships and lead a "normal" life.
+To keep viewers on the edge of their seats, the writers don't reveal the exact details of Miri's criminal history right off the bat.
+Naturally, that begs the question: What crime did Miri commit in Back To Life?

-During series one of Back To Life, which is currently available to watch in its entirety on BBC iPlayer, it's revealed that Miri was convicted of murdering one of her best friends by pushing her off a cliff.
-Throughout the season, Miri stands by her claim that the murder was accidental, stating that her friend had attacked her, and bitten her, in a fit of unexplained rage (the explanation comes during season's explosive finale, but I won't give it away just yet as it's *that good*).
-However, members of her community aren't convinced by her story, and believe she is a cold-blooded killer.
-So, do her neighbours ever believe her, and come round to her story?
-You'll have to watch and find out.
-In addition to the BBC iPlayer, you can catch episodes weekly on Mondays at 10.35 p.m. on BBC One.
+During Season 1 of Back To Life, which is currently available to watch in its entirety on BBC iPlayer and Hulu, it's revealed that Miri was convicted of murdering one of her best friends by pushing her off a cliff.
+Throughout the season, Miri stands by her claim that the murder was accidental, stating that her friend attacked and bit her in a fit of unexplained rage.
+(The explanation eventually comes during the season's explosive finale and has everything to do with an affair).
+However, members of Miri's community aren't convinced by her story and believe she is a cold-blooded killer.

 As previously mentioned, Back To Life follows the story of Miri who, after an 18-year prison sentence, returns her tiny hometown of Hythe, where she grew up.
-The lead character of Miri is played by actor Daisy Haggard, who also wrote the BBC dark comedy.
-Haggard has previously revealed that the character is in some ways modelled on herself.
+Miri is played by actor Daisy Haggard, who also wrote the BBC series.
+Haggard previously revealed that the character is in some ways modelled on herself.
 "In some ways, Miri would be how I would be in some situations," the actress told the Radio Times.
 "She gets pushed to the floor and bounces back up again, she’s an optimist and she’s positive and essentially not what you would expect from her shocking past.
 I do not have her shocking past but I share her relentless optimism."

 "I was always really interested in how harshly we judge a woman who has done a bad thing over how we judge men.
 We put things that men do sometimes down to testosterone.
 We forgive them a little easier.
 I wanted to write a show about a woman who had done something in her past and what that would be like, to try and start your life again with that enormous dark secret and baggage behind you."